10 Best Sex Tips, Positions, and Play Rules for Pregnancy

 - Pillows and angles are your friends, USE THEM.
 Think about the height of a countertop, or angle of a couch arm.
 Utilize that pregnancy pillow to prop your hips to the perfect orgasmic level.
 Get creative.

 - Go with the flow.
 When you are in the mood, act on it.
-If you aren’t 100% in the mood, but your partner is – let him seduce you.
+If you aren’t 100% in the mood, but a part of you could possibly get there – maybe let your partner seduce you.
 You never know, it may be mind-blowing.
+You can always stop the seduction and turn on Netflix instead!

 - Let your dreams guide you.
 If you are experiencing erotic (VERY common while pregnant) dreams, then let them fuel your passionate moments!